THE LAWSUIT THAT COULD

 SUMMARY

 On Election Day 2024, Maine voters overwhelmingly approved a ballot measure — Question 1 — to limit contributions to SuperPACs.
 Defenders of the status quo challenged the law immediately.
-We have intervened to join the Maine AG to defend the initiative.
-Because we believe that even this Supreme Court will agree — nothing in James Madison’s First Amendment forces Maine or America to suffer the stain of SuperPACs.
+We intervened to defend the initiative.
+Nothing in James Madison’s First Amendment forces Maine or America to suffer the stain of SuperPACs.
 Join us, and learn more below!

 THE MAINE